-For all Cisco ACE devices, Cisco ANM provides checkpoint management as a means to create configuration snapshots and subsequently apply those snapshots to quickly roll back the configuration to that held in a selected snapshot.
+For all Cisco ACE devices, Cisco ANM provides checkpoint management as a means to create configuration snapshots and subsequently apply those snapshots to quickly roll back the configuration to that contained in a selected snapshot.
 You can also use Cisco ANM to view the configuration stored in each saved checkpoint.

-Checkpoints can protect the Cisco ACE system in cases in which a problem arises after configuration modification, especially when a complex set of configuration changes have been made in a short period of time.
-To prevent the need to reboot and reconstruct a good working configuration on a Cisco ACE after unsuccessfully modifying the running configuration, operators can more rapidly recover using a Cisco ACE checkpoint.
+Checkpoints can protect the Cisco ACE system if a problem arises after configuration modification, especially when a complex set of configuration changes has been made in a short period of time.
+Instead of having to reboot and reconstruct a good working configuration on a Cisco ACE after unsuccessful modification of the running configuration, operators can more rapidly recover using a Cisco ACE checkpoint.
 Using the Cisco ANM checkpoint feature, operators can create a copy of a known stable running configuration before making modifications.
-Thereafter, if the modifications to the running configuration result in problems, the operator can use the checkpoint to roll back the configuration to the previous stable configuration in just moments.
+Thereafter, if the modifications to the running configuration result in problems, the operator can use the checkpoint to roll back the configuration to the previous stable configuration in moments.

-Cisco ANM provides centralized backup and restore features that can create a backup of the running configurations for one or more entire Cisco ACE devices, including the running configuration, licenses, scripts, checkpoints, certificates, and keys (if they are exportable).
+Cisco ANM provides centralized backup and restore features that can create a backup of the running configuration for one or more entire Cisco ACE devices, including the licenses, scripts, checkpoints, certificates, and keys (if they are exportable).
 Backup can be performed for one, many, or all contexts, on one, many, or all Cisco ACE Modules running the required software release, once or on daily, weekly, or monthly schedules.
 This global backup and copy capability allows operators to back up the configuration and dependencies of multiple Cisco ACE devices simultaneously or copy existing backup configuration files from disk0 of multiple Cisco ACE devices to a remote server.